JustDanMan/DriftMind/QUERY_EXPANSION_FEATURE.md

 - Expansion adds ~500-1000ms per query (AI call)
 - Only applied to queries that need it (smart detection)
 - Can be disabled per request if needed
-- Uses existing GPT-5 Chat deployment (no additional costs)
+- Uses existing GPT-5 deployment (no additional costs)

 ## Testing